• Ten Picture-Perfect Villages to visit in the Cotswolds

 Whether looking for a relaxing way to unwind after a long day or a natural way to care for your skin, Cotswold Lavender has a lavender product for you.
 So come and experience the world of Cotswold Lavender, where lavender is king!

-NOTE that Cotswold Lavender is only open in lavender season, which is from mid-June to mid-August.
+NOTE that Cotswold Lavender is only open in lavender season, which is from around mid-June to mid-August.

 Painswick